 In FY23, JSPL reported TOI of ₹52,680 crore (PY: ₹51,226 crore) and PBILDT of ₹9,761 crore (PY: ₹15,509 crore).
 Saleable steel quantity improved to 7.68 mtpa in FY23 from 7.64 mtpa in FY22.
 Industry players have earned superior profits in FY22 due to strong demand and high realisations.
 However, FY23 was a mixed year with volatile raw material prices, low demand in Q1 & Q2 and sequential fall in realisation in Q2 & Q3 of FY23.
-Furthermore, export sales were also impacted due to export duty on iron ore, pellets and steel intermediaries.
+Export sales were also impacted due to export duty on iron ore, pellets and steel intermediaries.
 JSPL made 13% export sales in FY23 compared with 33% in FY22.
 However, stabilisation from Q3FY23 and improved demand and increase in realisation from Q4FY23 resulted in adequate profits posted by the company for FY23.
-The trend has continued in Q1FY24 with JSPL recording saleable steel of 1.84 mtpa, a 5.75% increase over Q1FY23 with PBILDT/Tonne of more than ₹14,000.
+In 9MFY24, the company reported saleable steel volume of 5.66 mtpa with PBILDT/tonne of approximately ₹13,500.
+Improved realisation in Q3FY24 along with benefit on raw material prices enabled the company to sustain its operating performance in the nine month period.
 CARE Ratings will continue to monitor the company's ability to maintain growth in the sales volume and report the envisaged PBILDT per tonne and generate adequate accruals to support its capex while keeping its consolidated debt level under control.